 Foreign participants are offered the opportunity to take the exam from a distance.

 This advanced module is designed to ensure participants achieve an advanced level of competence (Level 3 of the EU Customs Competency Framework).

 Digital course materials are provided (e.g. PowerPoints, court bundles (legal doctrine, case law)).
 These digital course materials will be made available through the university’s electronic learning environment.

 Depending on the COVID-19 regulations we'll organize the course online or physically on the Stadscampus.
 If the situation allows it, we will resolutely choose to organize the course on campus.
 We'll inform you beforehand.
 If the classes continue online, they will be taught via the digital learning platform BlackBoard/Vice.
 If the classes continue physically, they will take place at the Stadscampus, Prinsstraat 13, 2000 Antwerp.
 The exam will take place on the Stadscampus, University of Antwerp.

-- physically: EUR 1 200 and covers registration, study material, lunch and catering.
+- physically: EUR 1750 (covers registration, study material, exam, catering and lunch).